Akela-Chalumeau/Java-project/README.md

 You can also change the amount of spaceships you want to sen with the keyboard.
 By pressing the upwards arrow ↑(or Z), you can increase the percentage of spaceships you send by 5% ; and by pressing the downwards arrow ↓ (or S), you can decrease it by 5%.
 The percentage by defalut is 50%.

+Possible improvements :
+- a save and load option
+- a path finding
+- make the spaceships gravitate around their planets to send them one by one, without making them cover